cristiscu/programming-in-snowflake/sections/20-admin-dashboard/README.md

-# Admin Dashboard in Snowsight
+# Section: Admin Dashboard in Snowsight

 From **[Monitoring Snowflake with Snowsight](https://medium.com/snowflake/monitoring-snowflake-with-snowsight-e9990a2898f1)**, written by a Ashish Patel, Data Engineer at Snowflake.